anon-blue/anon.blue/README.txt

-       Gbuyfgghu  Biden didny win  The system is broken, the
+       Gbuyfgghu  Biden didny win  The system is broken, the facade is fallung